 The health risk information presented here is summarized from Shoreland Travax®, a decision-support tool used by health care providers to perform a detailed health risk analysis based on specific locations, individual travel styles, and traveler risk behaviors.
 Travax provides practitioners current, independently researched malaria risk and prevention recommendations in a map-based format that goes beyond the annual WHO and CDC statements included here.
 Not included here are current reports from Travax of disease outbreaks or environmental events that may pose elevated risks to travelers’ health and safety.
 The Providers section of this site offers a directory of health care providers who utilize Shoreland Travax for travel health counseling.
 Learn more about the detailed reports and maps available from these practitioners (includes links to samples).

-Christmas Island, a territory of Australia, is located in the Indian Ocean, approximately 1,400 km (870 mi) northwest of Australia.
-Its climate is tropical, with warm temperatures throughout the year.
+Christmas Island is a territory of Australia.
+Located in the Indian Ocean, approximately 1,400 km (870 mi) northwest of Australia, the climate is classified as humid equatorial (no dry season).

 See also: Library article for Yellow Fever